LOADING ...

 Restaurant.

-Walk right in around the back
+right in it's around the back

-Thanksgiving, when my friend and I up to visit Alice at the
+Thanksgiving, when my friend and I went up to Alice at the

 Church nearby the restaurant, in the bell-tower, with her Ray and

 Fasha the dog.
-And in the bell tower like that, they got a lot of
+And livin' in the bell like that, they got a lot of

 Microbus, took shovels and rakes and of destruction and headed

-Well we got and there was a big sign and a chain across across the
+Well we got there and was a big sign and a chain across across the

-Dump saying, "Closed on Thanksgiving."
-And we had never heard of a
+saying, "Closed on Thanksgiving."
+And we had never heard of a dump

 We didn't find one.
 Until we came to a side road, and off the of the